ChampaniUdayangani/advection-diffusion-parallel/README.md

-# advection-diffusion-parallel
+# Parallel implementation of advection diffusion equation using finite difference method

-Parallel implementation of advection diffusion equation using finite difference method
+OpenMP, MPI, CUDA parallel programming approaches were experimented to solve the steady advection diffusion equation using finite difference method.